 December 31,

-2006 2005
+2007 2006

-Duilding . .

-Building \$ 8,698 \$ 7,993
+Building \$ 9,035 \$ 8,698

-Office furniture and fixtures 3,637 4,447
+Office furniture and fixtures 4,449 3,637

-Computer hardware and software 4,644 4,594
+Computer hardware and software 4,644 4,644

-Aircraft 1,532 1,487
+Aircraft 3,869 1,532

-18,511 18,521
+21,997 18,511

-Less accumulated depreciation and amortization 6,114 6,555
+Less accumulated depreciation and amortization 6,966 6,114

-12,397 11,966
+15,031 12,397

 Land 1,105 1,105

-\$ 13,502 \$ 13,071
+\$ 16,136 \$ 13,502

-7. Workers' Compensation Claims
+6. Workers' Compensation Claims

-We are a self-insured employer with respect to workers' compensation coverage for all our employees (including employees subject to PEO contracts) working in Oregon, Maryland, Delaware and California.
+We are a self-insured employer with respect to workers' compensation coverage for all our employees (including employees subject to PEO contracts) working in California, Oregon, Maryland and Delaware.
 In the state of Washington, state law allows only our staffing services and management employees to be covered under the Company's self-insured workers' compensation program.

-We have provided a total of \$12.4 million and \$17.4 million at December 31, 2006 and 2005, respectively, as an estimated liability for unsettled workers' compensation claims liabilities.
-The estimated liability for unsettled workers' compensation claims represents our best estimate, which includes an evaluation of information provided by our third-party administrators for workers' compensation claims and, in part, an annual actuarial analysis from an independent actuary.
-Included in the claims liabilities are case reserve estimates for reported losses, plus additional amounts based on projections for incurred but not reported claims, anticipated increases in case reserve estimates and additional claims administration expenses.
+We have provided a total of \$12.7 million and \$12.4 million at December 31, 2007 and 2006, respectively, as an estimated liability for unsettled workers' compensation claims liabilities.
+The estimated liability for unsettled workers' compensation claims represents our best estimate, which includes an evaluation of information provided by our internal claims adjusters and our third-party administrators for workers' compensation claims, coupled with management's evaluations of historical claims development and conversion factors and other trends.
+Included in the claims liabilities are case reserve estimates for reported losses, plus additional amounts based on projections for additional claims administration expenses.
+Based upon our evaluation of open workers' compensation claims at December 31, 2007, we recorded an additional workers' compense of \$2.2 million (pre-tax) and a similar increase in the accrued workers' compensation claims liabilities in the fourth quarter of 2007 to reflect our estimated costs to close workers' compensation claims.
 These estimates are continually reviewed and adjustments to liabilities are reflected in current operating results as they become known.
-We believe that the difference between amounts recorded for our estimated liabilities and the possible range of costs to settle related claims is not material to results of operations; nevertheless, it is reasonably possible that adjustments required in future periods may be material to results of operations.

 Liabilities incurred for work-related employee fatalities and for severely injured workers, as determined by the state in which the accident occurred, are recorded either at an agreed lump-sum settlement amount or the net present value of future fixed and determinable payments over the actuarially determined remaining life expectancy of the beneficiary, discounted at a rate that approximates a long-term, high-quality corporate bond rate.
-During 2006 and 2005, we maintained excess workers' compensation insurance to limit our self-insurance exposure to \$1,000,000 per occurrence in all states.
-The excess insurance provided statutory coverage above the aforementioned exposures.
-We present our accrued liabilities for workers' compensation claims on a gross basis along with a corresponding receivable from our insurers, as we are the primary obligor for payment of the related insured claims.
-We will continue our past practice of evaluating the financial capacity of our insurers to assess the recoverability of the related insurer receivables.

-7. Workers' Compensation Claims (Continued)
+6. Workers' Compensation Claims (Continued)